 I wish more people were able to do the course and take the opportunity of CSQ funding.
 Having the subsidy available takes away a big financial barrier to doing the course and I am recommending more of our people get this knowledge.
 I encourage at least one person from every construction company to do the Cert IV in WHS.
 Put your hand up for the responsibility – this training makes all the difference.
 Doing the program has opened my eyes – once you have the knowledge you are never the same.

 Workplace Dimensions thanks Kevin for speaking to us and wish him all the best keeping everyone safe!

-Our BSB41415 Certificate IV in Work Health and Safety program is now available through a facilitator-led, real-time, interactive training environment – via an internet connected computer or device.
+Our BSB41419 Certificate IV in Work Health and Safety program is now available face to face (where government Covid restrictions allow) or through a facilitator-led, real-time, interactive training environment – via an internet connected computer or device.